 Cut out the cord on the bottom and discard the cord.

 Cut crosswise into 1/4 inch or less.
 Cut fennel as thinly as possible.
 Toss into a mixing bowl.

 Using a sharp knife, remove pieces of grapefruit and discard all seeds.
 Set aside.

-Scatter fennel, red onions and black olives in a deep serving platter.
+Add fennel, red onions and black olives in a deep serving platter or mixing bowl.

-Mix again.
-Allow fennel salad to marinate, chill for about 1 to 2 hours before serving.
+Combine olive oil, lemon juice and vinegar in a small bowl.
+Toss well to combine.
+Add salt and pepper to taste.
+Chill and allow fennel salad to marinate, about 1 to 2 hours before serving.
 Lastly, toss in the grapefruit and serve.